cybercongress/cybertensor-developer-docs/docs/questions-and-answers.md

 ### What is the incentive for me to be a miner or a validator, or even create a subnet?

-Your incentive is that you earn TAO.
+Your incentive is that you earn PUSSY.
 It works like this.
-Every 12 seconds a new TAO is created (i.e., minted).
+Every 12 seconds a new PUSSY is created (i.e., minted).
-This single TAO is then distributed among the 32 subnets.
+This single PUSSY is then distributed among the 32 subnets.
-So every 12 seconds each subnet gets a fraction of this newly-created TAO, based on the performance of the subnet.
+So every 12 seconds each subnet gets a fraction of this newly-created PUSSY, based on the performance of the subnet.
-This fractional TAO reward that a subnet receives, called emission, is, in turn, distributed within the subnet like this:
+This fractional PUSSY reward that a subnet receives, called emission, is, in turn, distributed within the subnet like this:
 - 18% of it goes to the subnet owner.
 - 41% goes to subnet validators (this is called dividend).
 - 41% goes to the subnet miners (this is called incentive).

-Like this, every day 7200 TAO (86,400 seconds in a day, one TAO per 12 seconds) are newly created and distributed as rewards.
+Like this, every day 7200 PUSSY (86,400 seconds in a day, one PUSSY per 12 seconds) are newly created and distributed as rewards.

 :::tip See also
 See [Emissions](./emissions.md) for details, in specific the role of the root network in determining which subnet gets how much reward.